Case Study: Death of a Natural Parent before a Stepparent does not bar a Stepchild’s Claim

 As a result, Associate Judge Landsdowne supported Associate Judge Durham’s decision in Bail v Scott-Mackenzie, and the application for summary judgement wad dismissed.

-For more information regarding the definition of ‘stepchild’, or if you think you have the right to dispute a Will, please do not hesitate to give the team at Hentys Lawyers a call for your free, initial consultation.
+For more information regarding the definition of ‘stepchild’, or if you think you have the right to dispute a Will, please do not hesitate to give our team of experienced Estate Lawyers a call for your free, initial consultation.
+VSC 369 VSC 563